Okinawa Prefecture: Secret U.S. deployment of nuclear weapons

-1965–1972 (Vietnam War)
+Vietnam War

 Between 1965 and 1972, Okinawa was a key staging point for United States in its military operations directed towards North Vietnam.
 Along with Guam, it presented a geographically strategic launch pad for covert bombing missions over Cambodia and Laos.
 Anti-Vietnam War sentiment became linked politically to the movement for reversion of Okinawa to Japan.
 In 1965, the U.S. military bases, earlier viewed as paternal post war protection, were increasingly seen as aggressive.
 The Vietnam War highlighted the differences between United States and Okinawa but showed a commonality between the islands and mainland Japan.

 As controversy grew regarding the alleged placement of nuclear weapons on Okinawa, fears intensified over the escalation of the Vietnam War.
 Okinawa was perceived by some inside Japan as a potential target for China, should the communist government feel threatened by United States.
 American military secrecy blocked any local reporting on what was actually occurring at bases such as Kadena Air Base.
 As information leaked out, and images of air strikes were published, the local population began to fear the potential for retaliation.

-Political leaders such as Makoto Oda, a major figure in the Beheiren movement (Foundation of Citizens for Peace in Vietnam), believed that the return of Okinawa to Japan would lead to the removal of U.S. forces ending Japan's involvement in Vietnam.
-In a speech delivered in 1967 Oda was critical of Prime Minister Eisaku Satō's unilateral support of America's war in Vietnam claiming "Realistically we are all guilty of complicity in the Vietnam War".
+Political leaders such as Makoto Oda, a major figure in the Beheiren movement (Foundation of Citizens for Peace in Vietnam), believed that the return of Okinawa to Japan would lead to the removal of U.S. forces, ending Japan's involvement in Vietnam.
+In a speech delivered in 1967, Oda was critical of Prime Minister Eisaku Satō's unilateral support of America's war in Vietnam, claiming "Realistically we are all guilty of complicity in the Vietnam War".
 The Beheiren became a more visible anti-war movement on Okinawa as the American involvement in Vietnam intensified.
 The movement employed tactics ranging from demonstrations to handing leaflets to soldiers, sailors, airmen and Marines directly, warning of the implications for a third World War.

 The U.S. military bases on Okinawa became a focal point for anti-Vietnam War sentiment.
 By 1969, over 50,000 American military personnel were stationed on Okinawa.
 United States Department of Defense began referring to Okinawa as the "Keystone of the Pacific".
 This slogan was imprinted on local U.S. military license plates.

 In 1969, chemicals leaked from the U.S. storage depot at Chibana in central Okinawa, under Operation Red Hat.
 Evacuations of residents took place over a wide area for two months.
 Even two years later, government investigators found that Okinawans and the environment near the leak were still suffering because of the depot.

-On May 15, 1972, the U.S. government handed over the islands to Japanese administration.
+On May 15, 1972, the U.S. government returned the islands to Japan following the signing of the 1971 Okinawa Reversion Agreement.

-1973–2006

-The 1995 rape of a 12-year-old girl by U.S. servicemen triggered large protests in Okinawa.
-Reports by the local media of accidents and crimes committed by U.S. servicemen have reduced the local population's support for the U.S. military bases.
-A strong emotional response has emerged from certain incidents.
-As a result, the media has drawn renewed interest in the Ryukyu independence movement.